 The government has announced that all the government service delivery will go digital in Nepal.
 The announcement came during the unveiling of its ambitious annual policies and programs for the upcoming fiscal year.

 Unveiling the government’s policy and programs at the joint sitting of the National Assembly and House of Representatives on Monday, 21 May 2018, President Bidya Devi Bhandari said that the government has sketched a roadmap to Digital Nepal and promote efficiency in the delivery of government services to the citizens with the use of ICT.

 The government has ensured optimum use of ICT in all the government bodies for effective service delivery to the citizens.
 Likewise, it expects to improve the quality of people’s lives and providing value-added quality services through ICT.

-Also, the government has recognized ICT as the facilitator of economic development and use it as a tool for government modernization.
-The policies and programs envision to achieve near double-digit growth in the next fiscal and double-digit growth within five years.
-Likewise, the average income of Nepalis will have doubled by the end of next five years.
+Also, the government has recognized ICT as the facilitator of economic development and uses it as a tool for government modernization.
+The policies and programs envision achieving near double-digit growth in the next fiscal and double-digit growth within five years.
+Likewise, the average income of Nepalis will have doubled by the end of the next five years.

 The government has also declared the motto of ‘Prosperous Nepal, Happy Nepalis’.
 Every Nepali will have a bank account, access to finance will be ensured for all of the citizens, and Nepal will be made a middle-income country within the next five years.

 As per UN- e-Government Development Index 2016, Nepal ranks in 135th position out of a total of 193 UN-member countries.

 Some of the major announcements from President Bhandari on Digital Nepal and the e-Governance roadmap for the next fiscal: